Kumar Tuhin

-Kumar Tuhin is a career diplomat from the 1991 batch of the Indian Foreign Service who is currently the Director General of the Indian Council for Cultural Relations.
-Prior to this posting, he was Ambassador of India to Hungary.
-Earlier, he was India's High Commissioner to Namibia.
-Before joining the Indian Foreign Service, Tuhin worked for a few years in the Indian Railway Service of Mechanical Engineers.
+Kumar Tuhin (born 8 June 1967) is an Indian diplomat from the 1991 batch of the Indian Foreign Service who currently serves as Indian Ambassador to Netherlands.
+Before, this he served as Director General of the Indian Council for Cultural Relations (ICCR) and also served as an Indian Ambassador to Hungary and as Indian High Commissioner to Namibia.
+Before joining the Indian Foreign Service he worked in the Indian Railway Service of Mechanical Engineers.